 You've mentioned in other discussions that the only 'true' 'reprints' (aka the Type II Counterfeits) are from the second series of 85-86 Star (#95-172).
 Is that true?

-I wouldn't call them "true reprints", I still consider them counterfeits, but, they were printed by one of the two printing contractor's that Star Co. used.
-This is most likely a defective batch because the artwork was placed slightly off-register, ie. misaligned.
-These cards were never sold in the original team bags, and, I could never find any evidence that the Star Co. owner sold them in his private auction or in follow up sales.
-The person that had these Type II counterfeits to sell told media sources he bought them from Star.
+Steve Taft: I wouldn’t call them “true reprints”; I still consider them counterfeits, but they were printed by one of the two printing contractors that Star Co. used.
+This is likely a defective batch because the artwork was placed slightly off-register, i.e. misaligned.
+These cards were never sold in the original team bags, and I could never find any evidence that the Star Co. owner sold them in his private auction or in follow-up sales.
+The person who had these Type II counterfeits to sell told media sources he bought them from Star.

 NBA investigators told me he worked at the print shop.
 So, it appears it was either a case of an illegal printing, or, more likely, defective product that was stolen.
 Either alternative fits into the definition of counterfeit.
 How would we collectors actually verify this?
 Pretty tough to do at this point....
 I guess people have to decide if they believe me, or, if they have the time, money, and energy to track down the other people involved back then to try to piece together the evidence.

-Any tips or things for collectors to look out for in helping authenticate Star cards?
+Do you have any tips or things for collectors to look out for when helping authenticate Star cards?

-There is not one rule that covers all Star Co. cards.
-Here's a few of the key things to look out for, and, remember, apply the tip only to the card(s) noted.
+Steve Taft: There is not one rule that covers all Star Co. cards.
+Here are a few key things to look out for, and remember to apply the tip only to the card(s) noted.
 Authenticating a #101 MJ has nothing to do with authenticating a 117 MJ.

-1. 1985-86 Star #95 to 172, the Best of the NEW Set, and, the Jordan 10-Card Set: The cards with colored borders will have some front border color "bleed" to the back edge(s).
-The amount of bleed can vary a lot, from tiny specs you can only see with a magnifier, to bleed you can see very easily.
-The bleed can be on one edge, or multiple edges.
-Type II counterfeits do not have bleed, (assuming someone isn't adding bleed in an effort to trick potential buyer's).
+1. 1985-86 Star #95 to 172, the Best of the NEW Set, and the Jordan 10-Card Set: The cards with colored borders will have some front border-color “bleed” to the back edge(s).
+The bleeding can vary a lot; from tiny specs, you can only see with a magnifier to bleed, you can see very quickly.
+The bleed can be on one edge or multiple edges.
+Type II counterfeits do not have bleed (assuming someone isn’t adding bleed to trick potential buyers).

-2. Best of New: The Star '86 logo in upper right corner.
+2. Best of New: The Star ’86 logo is in the right corner.
 Under magnification, it appears solid yellow on the original.
-The Type II counterfeit Star '86 shows a dot pattern under magnification.
+The Type II counterfeit Star ’86 shows a dot pattern under magnification.

-3. 1985-86 Trailblazers: The border framing line appears red in color.
-The original still looks red under magnification, the Type II counterfeit shows orange color under magnification.
+3. 1985-86 Trailblazers: The border framing line appears red.
+The original still looks red under magnification, while the Type II counterfeit shows orange under magnification.

 Type II Counterfeit Star Basketball Cards - 1985-86 Issue